ivyownn/International_Compass/README_cit.md

 ### About Revival International

-Revival International is a growing network of churches across the U.S. committed to serving stud
+Revival International is a growing network of churches across the U.S. committed to serving students, families, and communities through gospel-centered hospitality, prayer, and mentorship.
+This project is one way we express our love and care for the nations God brings to our doorstep.

+## Get Involved

+We welcome mentors, church members, developers, and students to join this effort.
+Contact us via the **Contact** page on the website.